 - Tax penalties and penalty interest.

-- A portion of the depreciation write-offs made on a passenger car (i.e. the portion calculated on the excess of the car value over EUR 30k or EUR 50k in case of a passenger car which is an electric vehicle).
+- A portion of the depreciation write-offs made on a passenger car (i.e. the portion calculated on the excess of the car value over EUR 30,000, or EUR 50,000 in case of a passenger car that is an electric vehicle).

 Please also note the following: